75.160.30 - Gaseous fuels

 - Standard9 pagesEnglish languagesale 10% offe-Library read for1 day

-This International Standard describes a procedure for the assessment of whether liquefied petroleum gas (LPG) hydrocarbons consisting predominantly of propane and/or propene are sufficiently dry to avoid difficulties in pressure-reducing systems installed in domestic, industrial and automotive LPG applications.
-The test is a functional pass or fail test in which the behaviour of the product is assessed in a specially designed and calibrated pressure-reducing system.
+Describes a procedure for the assessment of whether liquefied petroleum gas hydrocarbons consisting predominantly of propane and/or propene are sufficiently dry to avoid malfunctions in pressure-reducing systems installed in domestic and industrial applications.

 - Standard5 pagesEnglish languagesale 10% offe-Library read for1 day